 There are quite a few rakia-making facilities in the village so we had to try the fresh produce – fig rakia (rakia is similar to brandy but better).
 The tasting was successful, and later at dinner, we continued with wine tasting.
 It was even more successful.
 But we know that it is not good to drink without appetizers.
 Typical fresh appetizers for the village are tomatoes and melons.
 They are grown by a hardworking family in the most bio and organic way.

 Seafood dinner is meant not only to demonstrate a few ways of preparing mussels from the area but also the variety of fresh fish.
 In fact, all that food had another purpose – to get together the people in Levana guest house and to start a conversation.
 There are no better acquaintances than those born over fish soup.

 Kavarna is the biggest town of the region.
 It is known for gathering annually (and in fact more often) rock and metal music fans.
 If you have not been to a concert in Kavarna then you can not claim to be a fan of the wire.

-In Kavarna they also know how prepare delicious food, so that everyone can absolutely overeat and then spend days talking about the pleasures of the table.
+In Kavarna, they also know how to prepare delicious food, so that everyone can absolutely overeat and then spend days talking about the pleasures of the table.